McCollum scores 32, Pelicans hold off Mavericks 113-106 - NewsBreak

 Irving scored 27 points and Tim Hardaway Jr added 17 points for Dallas.

-Coming off a four-point victory over Utah on Tuesday night, Dallas faded quickly after a promising first few minutes.
-After hitting two of their first four 3s and going up 14-6 on Powell's alley-oop dunk of Doncic's lob, the Mavs missed 13 of their next 14 shots from deep.
+Coming off a four-point victory over Utah on Tuesday night, Dallas faded quickly after a productive first few minutes.
+The Mavs hit two of their first four 3s and went up 14-6 on Powell’s alley-oop dunk of Doncic’s lob, but then missed 13 of their next 14 shots from deep.

-By the end of the first quarter, the Pelicans had tied it at 24 on rookie Dyson Daniels' 3-pointer.
+By the end of the opening quarter, the Pelicans had tied it at 24 on rookie Dyson Daniels’ 3-pointer.

 Jones scored eight of his points in the third quarter, when Murphy hit two 3s, and New Orleans led 90-74 after Murphy’s third 3 of the half early in the fourth.